ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 ## 3.3.
 Tips on video or phone interviews

 * Get familiar with [Coderpad](https://coderpad.io/), play with the interface.
-* Python pro-tip: you can drop a debugging statement, it'll work just fine (`import pdb; pdb.set_trace();`)
+  Python pro-tip: you can drop a debugging statement, it'll work just fine (`import pdb; pdb.set_trace();`)
-* Get a headset!
+* Don't use the built-in microphone from your laptop.
+Get a headset!
 If you have one already great.
 Otherwise, pick a cheap one from Amazon.
 This helps your interviewer hear you better and this helps you hear your interview better.
 Win-win.
 * Get a blank paper sheet and a pen near you to write things down.
 If the interviewer hears you typing they'll think you're cheating.